muditha-silva/lambda-proxy-service/README.md

 }
 ```

-This project includes a complete Lambda proxy implementation `lambda-proxy-service\lambda\lambda-proxy-api` using JAVA 8 with unit testing.
+This project includes a complete Lambda proxy implementation `lambda\lambda-proxy-api` using JAVA 8 with unit testing.
 Lambda function handler will invoke the appropriate invoker based on the request `resource` and `httpMethod`.

 #### Lambda function creation.